SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 SCRAM-SHA-512
 ```

-While these two configurations are handled by `kafka-configs.sh` in traditional Kafka usage, in Strimzi CLI they are configured by altering the cluster by running the `kfk clusters --alter` command and altering the user by using the `kfk users --alter` command for adding the relevant authentication type.
+While these two configurations are also handled by `kafka-configs.sh` in traditional Kafka usage,
+in Strimzi CLI they are configured by altering the cluster by running the `kfk clusters --alter`
+command and altering the user by using the `kfk users --alter` command for adding the relevant authentication type.
 So `kfk configs` command will not be used for these two configurations since it's not supported.

 ---